As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 Panel session: Future developments on the ‘demand side’

-Professor Alastair McEwin AM – Disability and human rights consultant
+Prof Alastair McEwin AM Disability and human rights advocate

 12:50 pm1:45 pm